Extensive Legal Experience

 - If the TOD was valid, the business would pass outside the probate estate, thus not under the will and the residue for Friend would be greatly reduced.

 - Online Car Sales – Ring represented consumer who bought car online.
-Title and permanent tags were delayed for 9 months, leaving buyer unable to drive vehicle for 100 days.
+Title and permanent tags were delayed, leaving buyer unable to drive vehicle for 100 days.
 Ring pursued Customer’s claim against dealer for loss of use, rental value of similar exotic sports car.
-Pending, January 2023.
+Award: $93,639.36 recovered including attorney’s fees.

 - Online Consumer Fraud – Ring represents consumers in claims against vendors who offer goods or services online via deceptive advertising, or fail to perform.
 Cases confidential.